-Even though many suffered hardships and even premature deaths, these unfortunate events did not stop these composers from producing the enormous amount of musical compositions that are still performed and heard today.
-In fact, many of these composers are some of the most well known throughout the Western classical music cannon.
+Even though many suffered hardships and even premature deaths, these unfortunate events did not stop these composers from producing an enormous amount of musical compositions that are still performed and heard today.
+In fact, many of these composers are some of the most well known throughout the Western classical music canon.

 7 Young Composers and Child Prodigies in Classical Music